“India runs on Chai”, says Amuleek Singh, Founder, and CEO of Chai Point.

 It has its Headquarters in Bangalore, Karnataka.
 As a part of Mountain Trail Food Pvt.
 Ltd, Chai Point came into being in 2010 in Bangalore.

-Chai Point has 40 outlets in Bangalore and Delhi NCR(National Capital Region).
-They are also planning to open 50 outlets in Gujrat, Punjab and Maharastra in coming months.
+Chai Point has 40 outlets in Bangalore and Delhi NCR(National Capital Region) and now planning open 50 outlets in Gujrat, Punjab, and Maharastra in coming months.

 Looking at the fact that there was no single tea venture at that point of time, he started off with his venture without giving a second thought to it